Spritz Cookies, also known as

 exactly what is done with this cookie dough.
 By that I mean we make these

-cookies using a cookie press (gun).
+the link to the cookie press that I used in the video #ad.
 This device has a cylindrical barrel with an easy-to-squeeze trigger

 or press, that

 squirts the soft dough through a decorative template giving us all sorts of